LANL-Bioinformatics/edge-core/installation/README.md

 1. Move/copy edge-core folder to the installation directory

-2. Copy all .js.core to .js or create your own .js

-3. Inside edge-core/installation folder, run the installation script
+2. Inside edge-core/installation folder, run the installation script

     `./install.sh`

-4. Create environment variables
+3. Create environment variables

     The web client and web server each rely on environment variables for their configuration.
     You can define those environment variables in `.env` files.